 Located in rural southern Michigan, the nearly 400-acre Hillsdale campus includes both modern and historic buildings.
 Excellent facilities include comfortable residence halls, subject-specific computer labs, a state-of-the-art health education and sports complex, the John Anthony Halter Shooting Sports Education Center, and newly dedicated Searle Center.

 The Grewcock Student Union, a 53,000-sq. ft. facility, opened in January 2008 and is the major hub of student activity on campus.
 It houses the dining hall, a café, the College bookstore, a 100-inch flat-screen television, and gaming stations.

 Students of the natural sciences can pursue their interests at the College’s G.H.
 Gordon Biological Station, a 685-acre field research laboratory located in the northern part of Michigan’s Lower Peninsula.
 For students interested in politics and history, the College’s Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship in Washington, DC, holds classes and provides support for students participating in the Washington-Hillsdale Internship Program.

 Vibrant student life

-With over 100 clubs, organizations, and honoraries; seven nationally chartered Greek houses; 14 NCAA Division II athletic teams; intramural and club sports; choir, orchestra, and theatre; debate; and events hosted by the Student Activities Board, you will never run out of things to do!
-The student life at Hillsdale ensures that you will have a memorable and enjoyable college experience.
+With over 100 clubs, organizations, and honoraries; seven nationally chartered Greek houses; 14 NCAA Division II athletic teams; intramural and club sports; choir, orchestra, and theatre; debate; and events hosted by the Student Activities Board, students never run out of things to do!
+The student life at Hillsdale ensures a memorable and enjoyable college experience.

 • Every student signs The Honor Code, committing to participate fully in the mission of the College: “A Hillsdale College student is honorable in conduct, honest in word and deed, dutiful in study and service, and respectful of the rights of others.
 Through education the student rises to self-government.”